shyamshyre/microservices-axon/README.md

 To avoid this problem better to implement Lookup Commmand Database at the command side which helps in effective lookup Reads.
 This really solves the major problem of SetBasedConsistency Validaton.

+Lookup doesnt need to contain the complete record set information which exists on Query/Read Database.
+You can have properties like transaction id, orderid, product id etc..
+To validate the Record.
+Storing the complete information leads to redundancy.